On the classification of finite GK-dimensional pre-Nichols algebras and quasi-quantum groups: Abstract

 \section{Abstract}

-In this paper, we study the classification of finite GK-dimensional pre-Nichols algebras in the twisted Yetter-Drinfeld module category $_{\k G}^{\k G} \mathcal{YD}^\Phi$, where $G$ is a finite abelian group and $\Phi$ is a $3$-cocycle on $G$.
-These algebras naturally arise from quasi-quantum groups over finite abelian groups.
-We prove that all pre-Nichols algebras of nondiagonal type in $_{\k G}^{\k G} \mathcal{YD}^\Phi$ are infinite GK-dimensional, and every graded pre-Nichols algebra in $_{\k G}^{\k G} \mathcal{YD}^\Phi$ with finite GK-dimension is twist equivalent to a graded pre-Nichols algebra in an ordinary Yetter-Drinfeld module category $_{\k \mathbb{G}}^{\k \mathbb{G}} \mathcal{YD}$, where $\mathbb{G}$ is a finite abelian group determined by $G$.
-In particular, we obtain a complete classification of finite GK-dimensonal Nichols algebras of finite-dimensional objects in $_{\k G}^{\k G} \mathcal{YD}^\Phi$.
-Let $V\in {_{\k G}^{\k G} \mathcal{YD}^\Phi}$ be a finite-dimensional object, we prove that the Nichols algebra $B(V)$ is finite GK-dimensional if and only if it is of diagonal type and the corresponding root system is finite, i.e., an arithmetic root system.
-Via bosonization, this yields a large class of infinite quasi-quantum groups over finite abelian groups.
+We prove that every pre-Nichols algebra of a nondiagonal object in the twisted Yetter-Drinfeld category ${_{\k G}^{\k G} {\mathcal{YD}^\Phi}}$ has infinite Gelfand-Kirillov dimension, where $G$ is a finite abelian group and $\Phi$ is a $3$-cocycle on $G$.
+This leads to a complete characterization of finite GK-dimensional Nichols algebras in this category.
+Specifically, for any finite-dimensional $V\in {_{\k G}^{\k G} {\mathcal{YD}^\Phi}}$, we show that the Nichols algebra $B(V)$ has finite Gelfand-Kirillov dimension if and only if it is of diagonal type and its associated root system is finite, that is, an arithmetic root system.
+Via bosonization, this result yields a classification of finite GK-dimensional coradically graded pointed coquasi-Hopf algebras over finite abelian groups that are generated by group-like and skew-primitive elements.